Winter Fly Fishing: Guide Tactics And 20 Tips For More Fish

 One of the most common questions I get from many anglers is how to keep their feet from freezing in their waders.

-Any waders will do when winter fishing, but take it from me and other guides that have stood waist-deep in ice-cold water every day for weeks straight, some waders are just warmer in the winter time.
+Any waders will do when winter fishing, but take it from me and other guides who have stood waist-deep in ice-cold water every day for weeks straight; some waders are just warmer in the wintertime.

 We know that one of the hardest things to do is keep your feet warm in icy water, but there are waders that are warmer or things you can do to keep your feet warmer.

-- A bigger boot will allow for thicker socks and more blood flow which keeps your feet warm.
+- Bigger boots will allow for thicker socks and more blood flow, which keeps your feet warm.

-- Boot foot waders are better at keeping your feet warm and stocking foot waders are always cold.
+- Boot foot waders are better at keeping your feet warm, and stocking foot waders are always colder.

-- Neoprene stocking foot waders in 5mm to 7mm thickness will keep your feet a bit warmer.
+- Neoprene stocking foot waders of 5mm to 7mm thickness will keep your feet a bit warmer.

-I discuss the best waders for fly fishing in the winter in my article Best Waders For Winter Fishing.
+I discuss the best waders for fly fishing in cold weather in my article Best Waders For Winter Fishing.

-Dress For The Weather When Winter Fly Fishing
+Dress For The Weather When Fly Fishing In The Winter

-Winter trout fishing can be tough on many anglers that are not prepared and properly dressed.
+Winter trout fishing can be tough on many anglers who are not prepared and properly dressed.

-Staying warm while on the river or lake when you are fly fishing in the winter is easier if you dress as guides do.
+Staying warm while on the river or lake when you are fly fishing during the winter is easier if you dress as guides do.

 These tips will help:

-- Wear layers: Wear two sets of baselayer and 1 set of outer-layer combined with a good wading jacket.
+- Wear layers: Wear two sets of baselayer and 1 set of outer layers combined with a good wading jacket.

 - Thick Merino wool socks are a great idea